 The Swedish translations are usually excellent, often with puns and clever references to Latin and Greek that do not work in any other language.
 Some requires a lot of pondering even by the well-educated reader.
 There was a segment in Asterix the Gaul in which four consecutive puns on hair were needed for the panels to make any sense.
 They pulled off every which one stupendously in Swedish.
 The same four panels were translated to Polish with similar ingenuity.

 There was one line in the English translation of Asterix in Britain that Goscinny allegedly liked so much he said he wished it was in the original.
-The original was a play on the French word for a bowler hat being the same as the word for melon, a pun which simply doesn't exist in English.
+The original was a play on the French term for a bowler hat being "chapeau melon" or "melon hat", a pun which simply doesn't exist in English.
 The translators replaced it with:

 It's worth pointing out that the original series is not above having Bilingual Bonuses when it's appropriate.
 Hence, the British rebel village chief is called Zebigboss.
 (He became Mykingdomforanos in the English version.)

-The writer Goscinny loved using those in any series he wrote, notably with evil vizir Iznogud whose name is the literal phrase "He's no good" which nobody ever seems to notice because the characters all speak French.
-Maybe that's why the Calife never notices that his vizir is constantly out to usurp him.
+The writer Goscinny loved using those in any series he wrote, notably with evil Vizier Iznogoud whose name is the literal phrase "He's no good" which nobody ever seems to notice because the characters all speak French.
+Maybe that's why the Caliph never notices that his vizier is constantly out to usurp him.

-Of course, who could forget the Italian translation of the catch phrase "Those Romans are crazy!" ("Ils sont fous ces romains!"), which came out as "Sono pazzi questi Romani" (a literal translation).
-Its initials refer to the Roman government, Senatus Populusque Romanus ("The Senate and People of Rome").
+Of course, who could forget the Italian translation of the catch phrase "Those Romans are crazy!" ("Ils sont fous ces romains!"), which came out as "Sono pazzi questi Romani."
+Gloriously, the initial letters of this literal translation just happen to form the abbreviation that was used for the Roman government, SPQR, for Senatus Populusque Romanus ("The Senate and People of Rome").

 Characters getting drunk and hiccuping is a big staple of the series.
 In French, the onomatopoea for hiccups is "hips" - in English, it is, of course, 'hic'.
 The '-ic' ending provides the opportunity for drunken Romans, who frequently speak in basic Latin phrases in the comic, to do some drunken Latin declining - "hic, haec, hoc!"